XTM Xplains

 Reading time 7 minutes

 A Translation Management System (TMS) is a software application or platform used to manage translation projects and processes.
 It serves as a centralized hub where translators, project managers, and clients can collaborate and manage various aspects of translation projects.
-Below we’ve listed some of the key features a TMS must have.
-Given the nature of globalization programs, your TMS has to be future proofed for at least 18 months.
-This will mean that you have the functions you need right now, but also some that you may not use at this point but that you will need as your localization maturity grows
+Below we’ve listed some of the key features of Translation Management Systems.
+Given the nature of globalization programs, your TMS has to be future-proofed for at least 18 months.
+This will mean that you have the functions you need right now, but also some that you may not use at this point but that you will need as your localization maturity grows.

-Does each content type have a different translation process within a TMS?
+Does each content type have a different translation process within a Translation Management System?

-Here is a non-exhaustive list of what you should find in most Translation Management Systems.
+Here is a non-exhaustive list of the most common features of Translation Management Systems.
 This section will help you familiarize yourself with the functionality and key terminology used in this industry.

 Translation Memory

-A Translation Memory, or TM, stores previously translated segments or sentences.
+A Translation Memory, or TM, is a feature of Translation Management Systems that stores previously translated segments or sentences.
 When a new translation is required, the TM suggests it to the translator as a 100% match if it’s exact (no work needed) or what’s known as a “fuzzy match” if it’s partially similar (some post-editing needed).
 This allows translators to leverage and reuse existing translations, saving time and effort by not having to translate segments from scratch if they were already fully or partially translated in the past, and also ensure consistency in all their content.

-A CAT (Computer-Assisted Translation) tool is a key feature in any TMS, forming its own environment in conjunction with other tools (see below).
+A CAT (Computer-Assisted Translation) tool is a key feature of any Translation Management System, forming its environment in conjunction with other tools (see below).
 It shows the source and target language.
-It can include an in-context view tool which helps linguists see what their translations look like in the original layout.
+It can include an in-context view tool that helps linguists see what their translations look like in the original layout.
 It is worth noting that some TMSs can integrate multiple CAT tools to allow linguists to work in their preferred environment.

 Workflow Management

 A TMS gives specific users with the right permissions the ability to manage a project’s workflow.
-This workflow management includes defining tasks, assigning resources.
+This workflow management includes defining tasks and assigning resources.
 The level of flexibility and automation in workflow management varies among different TMSs.
-In recent years, high customization of workflow steps and automatic running of next steps and trolling back features have been requested by end users, as they allow for greater flexibility to adapt to changing circumstances on the fly and the nature of each project.
+In recent years, high customization of workflow steps and automatic running of next steps and trolling back features have been requested by end-users in translation management technology, as they allow for greater flexibility to adapt to changing circumstances on the fly and the nature of each project.

 In a TMS you can upload, store, and organize translation files such as documents, spreadsheets, or multimedia files like videos.
 It provides a centralized platform for all language assets, making it easy to share files within the TMS instead of relying on email or other communication channels.